‘Any trip can be romantic with the right person, but romantic German city breaks don’t get half as much credit as they deserve…’

 Düsseldorf Old Town is such a beautiful place to casually wander around and occasionally stop for coffee or beer.
 The buildings are quite stunning and the open space and pavement cafes really add to the relaxed atmosphere.
 It can get pretty crowded at weekends but is rarely rowdy.
 A small part of Allstadt faces the Rhine (Burgplatz, for example) and the views across the river and towards the Rheinsturm TV Tower are pretty special.

 Innside Sky Bar

-Munich is the capital of Bavaria and located in the South west of the Germany.
+Munich is the capital of Bavaria and located in the Southwest of Germany.
 It’s perhaps best known for its annual beer festival, as well as the infamous beer hall putsch of 1923.
 Odd how these things are both connected by beer… Anyway, Munich is the 3rd largest German city after Berlin and Hamburg and has around 1.5million residents.

 This former Royal Palace previously housed the Dukes of Barvaria until 1918.
 It also served as the seat of Government for the region.
 Much of the Residenz was destroyed during WW2, but it’s since been restored to its former glory.
 These days it houses one of the largest museums in Bavaria.
 As well as the Residenz, there’s also the Cuvillies Theatre and the Treasury on site.
 The building itself is spectacular and there are also extensive grounds and courtyards that can be visited.

 Like Dusseldorf, Dortmund is located in the North Rhine Westphalia region.
 It’s known, as are a lot of German cities, for its love of football and beer I have a personal friend who is Dortmund crazy and I’m aware that the Westfalen Stadium, where Borussia play has an actual pipeline beneath it that pumps Veltins to thirsty supporters.
 Football and beer?
 Sign me up!